leon-thomm/cache_simulator/cachesim-py/concept.md

 - any cache can always immediately respond to bus requests (*). if the cache gets asked to deliver a block which is pending eviction, the block is assumed to be invalid and cannot be delivered anymore
 - while the penalty for loading a cache line from memory is 100 cycles, the MESI cache implements Illionis and thus first tries to get the line from another cache, which adds to these 100 cycles if no one has it
 - the system always prefers cache-to-cache transfer
+- cache his latency of 1 cycle is understood as: processor can proceed in the next cycle, after the one that issued the request

 **further system and timing specs**